 If you already have a cottonwood tree in the landscape, pruning may be necessary to control its growth.
 The best time to prune cottonwoods is late winter while the tree is dormant.
 Prune for proper growth while the tree is a young sapling.
 Its rapid growth soon puts the branches out of reach.

 Next, remove branches that cross each other and may rub together in the winds.
-Because of their soft wood, cottonwood branches can develop significant wounds that provide entry points for disease from rubbing.
+Due to their soft wood, cottonwood branches can develop significant wounds that provide entry points for disease from rubbing.